puppetlabs/puppet-strings/COMMITTERS.md

 This section helps a committer rebase and merge a contribution into the base branch.

-Suppose a contributor submits a pull request based on master.
+Suppose a contributor submits a pull request based on main.
 The change set fixes a bug reported against strings 0.1.0  which is the most recently released version of strings.